Your Kid Needs a Guru

 or a coach, mentor, guide, ritual elder, tutor, governess, or trusted advisor - but "guru" makes for a much catchier title

-One of the key ingredients for a successful, meaningful rite of passage is the presence of supportive figures who guide the participants through the experience.
-These figures - often referred to as "ritual elders" in anthropological literature - play a crucial role in helping the individual navigate the challenges and uncertainties of the transition.
-They provide guidance, support, and encouragement, helping the individual to develop the skills and confidence they need to successfully complete the rite of passage and integrate into their new social role.
+One of the key ingredients for a successful, meaningful rite of passage - and for successfully growing up, in general - is the presence of supportive figures who guide the participants through the experience.
+These figures, referred to as "ritual elders" in literature on rites of passage, play a crucial role in helping individuals navigate the challenges and uncertainties of the transitions they're going through.
+They provide guidance, support, and encouragement rooted in their authentic experiences and hard-earned wisdom, and they help the people in their care develop the skills and confidence they need to successfully navigate these transitions.

-To address this gap, it's important to recognize the value of individualized mentorship and guidance for young people.
-This can take many forms, from formal mentoring programs to informal apprenticeships to just connecting with trusted adults in the community.
+Individualized mentorship and guidance for young people is critical, and it's something that we need to prioritize and invest in as a society.
+This can take many forms, from formal mentoring programs to relatively informal apprenticeships to just connecting with trusted adults in the community.
 The key is to provide young people with access to supportive figures who can help them navigate the challenges of adolescence and transition into adulthood.
 By doing so, we can help ensure that young people have the skills, confidence, and support they need to successfully navigate these transitions and thrive in their new social roles.